annamakarew/Portfolio/README.md

 👋 Hi, I'm Anna!

-I'm a passionate and results-driven software developer with a strong commitment to crafting elegant, efficient, and impactful solutions.
-My journey in earning my Computer Science degree from Cal Poly SLO has led me to work on a diverse range of projects, from web applications to database analysis.
+I'm a passionate and results-driven computer science student at Cal Poly SLO with a strong commitment to crafting elegant, efficient, and impactful solutions.
+My journey in earning my degree has led me to work on a diverse range of projects, from web applications to database analysis.

 ### What You'll Find Here